shopware/docs/guides/hosting/installation-updates/extension-managment.md

         runtime_extension_management: false
 ```

-and clear the cache once.
-After that, the Extension Manager in the Administration will be read-only, so you can only access the extension configuration.
-Also the First Run Wizard will not download extensions like PayPal or the Shopware Store.
+Next clear the cache once.
+After doing this, the Extension Manager in the Administration will become read-only, allowing access only to the extension configuration.
+Additionally, the First Run Wizard will no longer download extensions such as PayPal or the Shopware Store.